arbyste/jp-mining-note/docs/docs/setupyomitan.md

 # Yomitan Fields
-To edit the fields that Yomichan will automatically fill out, do the following:
+To edit the fields that Yomitan will automatically fill out, do the following:

 ![type:video](assets/yomichan/yomichan_anki_format.mp4)

-1. Navigate to Yomichan Settings.
+1. Navigate to Yomitan Settings.
 1. Go to the `Anki` section.
 1. Select `Anki card format...`.
 1. Set "Model" as `JP Mining Note`.